-This program is associated with the Nation to Nation: Treaties Between the United States and Native Nations exhibition at the National Museum of the American Indian in Washington, D.C.
+This program is tied to the Nation to Nation: Treaties Between the United States and Native Nations exhibition at the National Museum of the American Indian in Washington, DC.

-- Learn about two treaties made between the United States and Native nations of the Northern Plains: the 1851 Horse Creek Treaty and the 1868 Fort Laramie Treaty.
+- Learn about two treaties made between the United States and Native Nations of the Northern Plains: the 1851 Horse Creek Treaty and the 1868 Treaty of Fort Laramie.

 - Examine your own experiences with and feelings about injustice in order to build empathy with activists resisting the Dakota Access Pipeline, an oil pipeline that was built through Native land in violation of a treaty.